 - The ultimate list of things to do in Bratislava, Slovakia

 - 50 pictures that will make you want to visit Budapest

 - Visit Brno – a perfect Central European city

 For the end I left a few announcements that might interest you:

 - Sign up to my newsletter or follow me on Bloglovin to get updates about the new posts

 - Join my Facebook group about Eastern Europe, the Balkans and former USSR and connect with fellow travellers and enthusiasts of these regions – just click here!

 - I’ve included a few handy links of services and products I personally like and use so you can plan your own trip to Vienna too.
 They are often affiliate links.
 This means I will get a small commission if you book/purchase anything through my links, at no extra costs for you.
-If you like what you are reading and seeing here and would like to support me and my blog please consider using those links.
-It would be like getting me a virtual drink that you don’t have to pay for!
-Thanks!
+Thank you!

 LIKED IT?
 PIN THIS POST FOR LATER!

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
 Also be sure to join 30.000+ fellow travelers and follow me on Facebook, Twitter, or Instagram for travel updates and even more pictures!
 If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!